aarongilly/aarongilly.github.io/_gillespedia/idef0.md

 # Conclusion

 IDEF0 Functional Modeling is cool.
 The diagrams the method produces are easy to learn, easy to parse, and quick to understand.
 The system can be applied to describe arbitrarily complex topics, and those topics can be broken down into arbitrarily granular detail.
 It's a worthwhile skill to build, and a Inputs, Control, Output, and Mechanism mindset may help to serve you in all your problem solving endeavors.

+[^1]: "A0", not to be confused with the Diagram whose Node Number is A0, is a reference to the [A-series paper sizing standard](https://en.wikipedia.org/wiki/ISO_216#A_series) size "A0", which is short for "big ol' piece of paper".